Southampton-RSG/2015-09-17-southampton/prerequisites.md

 All of the exercises in this workshop will take place at the command line via the Bash shell.
 In Mac OS X and Linux, this is your normal terminal environment.
 In Windows, the Git Bash shell has been installed and can be accessed via the Git entry in the Start Menu.

 We provide a simple Python script to test that the prerequisites have been correctly installed. **Close your existing terminal and reopen it**.
-You can retrieve and execute the test at the Bash prompt by typing (pasting) the following command:
+Now, retrieve and execute the test at the Bash prompt by typing (pasting) the following command:

 ~~~ {.code}
 curl -L http://goo.gl/HuPJu3 | python3.4